Whether it’s home-based workers or teams operating across disparate sites, many businesses are struggling to make the remote working vision a reality.

 This also includes creating the right work environment which balances multi-generational employee preferences and the needs of the business.
 Therefore, companies need the right mix of office space, flexible work policies, multi-site connectivity, training and technology to ensure remote working is successful.

-Sourced by Rufus Grig, CTO, Maintel
+Sourced from Rufus Grig, CTO, Maintel